zhaohan-dong/etl-yfinance-kafka-beam/README.md

 ```
 |-- README.md
 |-- python-yfiance-extended/ (What we're refactoring)
- -- yfinance_to_kafka/ (Kafka Producer to get yfinance data into streaming messages)
+|-- src/yfinance_to_kafka/ (Kafka Producer to get yfinance data into streaming messages)
+ -- test/
 ```

-Steps:
-Producing
+## Progress
+Apache Kafka is running in minikube.
+Need to get a docker image to produce message in the cluster.